BD-WAN/BD-WAN.github.io/docs/Blockchain/Blockchain.md

 ---
 # Blockchain

-BD-WAN is based on the well-known Software-Defined WAN(SD-WAN) architecture butwith lots of fine tuning and blockchain engagement as will be detailed.
-Enterprise network operatorsare    demanding more flexible, open, and efficient WAN technologies, rather than installing specialized WAN technology that involve expensive fixed circuits and proprietary  hardware.
+BD-WAN is based on the well-known Software-Defined WAN (SD-WAN) architecture butwith lots of fine tuning and blockchain engagement as will be detailed.
+Enterprise network operators are    demanding more flexible, open, and efficient WAN technologies, rather than installing specialized WAN technology that involve expensive fixed circuits and proprietary  hardware.
 {: .mt-6 .fs-5 .fw-300}

 Blockchain is not only a heart of BD-WAN, but it's also the brain.
-By combining functionality and logic inside the Blockchain, we could easily eliminate unnecessary pain points of SD-WAN solutions that are existing today.
+By combining functionality and logic inside the Blockchain, we can easily eliminate unnecessary pain points of SD-WAN solutions that are existing today.
 {: .fs-5 .fw-300 }

 - No SD-WAN Controller.